ntrang086/analyze_financial_data/README.md

 9 Projects:

-a) Portfolio analysis
+a) Portfolio analysis: Assess a portfolio by computing statistics such as cumulative return, average period return, standard deviation, Sharpe ratio and end value of portfolio

-b) Optimizing a portfolio
+b) Optimizing a portfolio: Find an optimal allocation of stocks in a portfolio and compute its statistics

 ## Setup

-You need Python 2.7+, and the following packages: pandas, numpy, matplotlib.
+You need Python 2.7+, and the following packages: pandas, numpy, scipy and matplotlib.

 ## Data